-The uncertainty in characterizing fracture networks is severe due to the following reasons: 1) typically, these are located at around 10000 feet below the surface of earth; 2) their geometry and topology, which control various aspects of the subsurface system (such as flow, mechanical stress, heat extraction, gas migration, reactive-transport etc), is unknown; 3) existing methods do not consider multiple data sources to constrain these networks.
-The main challenge with using multiple data sets is that a typical time-series subsurface data set is rough and highly-oscillatory, with missing details \cite{Brown_etal,2014_Zhou_etal_AIP,HDR_FentonHill_2015}.
-Furthermore, there is strong correlation between various data streams such as seismic, fluid flow, temperature, tracer, geochemical, and geomechanical to that of subsurface fracture network parameters \cite{1984_Robinson_Tester_JGR_v89_p10374_p10384, 1989_Grisby_etal_Geothermics_v18_p629_p656,1989_Grisby_etal_Geothermics_v18_p657_p676, 1993_Sahimi_etal_PRL_p2186_p2189,1996_Roff_etal_IJRMMSGA_v25_p627_p639, 2014_Pandey_etal_Geothermics_v51_p46_p62,2015_Pandey_etal_Geothermics_v51_p46_p62, 2014_McClure_Horne_IJRMMS_v72_p242_p260,2016_Kang_etal_WRR_v52_p903_p919, 2006_Chen_WRR_v42,2012_Dorn_WRR_v48}, and each of these data sets is acquired in different ways.
-Previous methods, which are primarily based on outcrop analysis had difficulty in accounting for this variation and correlations \cite{2011_Geier_Forsmark,2011_SKB, 2013_Hartley_Joyce_JH_v500_p200_p216}.
-Due to the recent advancements in clustering analysis algorithms, the inversion method we propose in this paper, overcomes such a barrier.
-Our aim, in this paper, is to develop a large-scale non-intrusive sequential inversion framework, using multiple types of data (in our case, geophysical and flow data sets) to constrain the subsurface fractue networks to a reasonable accuracy (with minimum possible observations).
-The outcome of our approach will be a discrete fracture network (DFN) that models a fracture network in the subsurface as a network of two-dimensional planes in three-dimensional space.

-The next subsection details on various assumptions and observational data needed to constrain subsurface DFN.
+The uncertainty in characterizing fracture networks is severe due to the following reasons: 1) typically, fractures are located at around 10000 feet below the surface of earth and are not easily accessible; 2) the geometry and topology of these networks, which control various processes in the subsurface system such as flow, stress, heat, reactions, etc., are unknown; 3) existing methods use a single data source (for instance, either flow or geophysical data) for characterization.
+Using multiple datasets helps in reducing the uncertainty and provides better constraints on the fracture topology and geometry.
+However, the main challenge with using multiple datasets is that a typical time-series subsurface data set is rough and highly-oscillatory, with missing details \cite{Brown_etal,2014_Zhou_etal_AIP,HDR_FentonHill_2015}.
+Furthermore, there is a strong correlation between various data streams such as seismic, flow, temperature, geochemical and the subsurface fracture network parameters \cite{1984_Robinson_Tester_JGR_v89_p10374_p10384, 1989_Grisby_etal_Geothermics_v18_p629_p656,1989_Grisby_etal_Geothermics_v18_p657_p676, 1993_Sahimi_etal_PRL_p2186_p2189,1996_Roff_etal_IJRMMSGA_v25_p627_p639, 2014_Pandey_etal_Geothermics_v51_p46_p62,2015_Pandey_etal_Geothermics_v51_p46_p62, 2014_McClure_Horne_IJRMMS_v72_p242_p260,2016_Kang_etal_WRR_v52_p903_p919, 2006_Chen_WRR_v42,2012_Dorn_WRR_v48}, and thus these data streams must be considered to accurately parameterize the fracture networks.
+Previous methods, which are primarily based on outcrop analysis, had difficulty in accounting for these correlations \cite{2011_Geier_Forsmark,2011_SKB, 2013_Hartley_Joyce_JH_v500_p200_p216}.
+Our inversion method uses recently developed clustering analysis algorithms to overcome this barrier.
+Our aim, in this paper, is to develop a non-intrusive sequential inversion framework, using multiple types of data (specifically, geophysical and flow datasets) to constrain subsurface fracture networks.
+The output of the inversion is a discrete fracture network (DFN) that models the fracture system as a network of two-dimensional planes in three-dimensional space.
+The next subsection details the assumptions made and the observational data needed in our framework.